 Evaluation criteria

-• Demonstrated need for the project or program
+• Demonstrated financial need for the project, program, or the organization’s operating expenses

-• Capacity of the organization to undertake the project
+• Ability of an organization to implement project and/or its mission

 Grants Portal Access